 Two underwater fishing lights are better than one.

 If possible always try to use two fishing lights.
-Spacing these two lights with the distance of 3-4 feet can give you the perfect radius of light that could allow fishermen to do jigging and lure casting in the lit-up zones.
+Spacing these two lights with a distance of 3-4 feet can give you the perfect radius of light that could allow fishermen to do jigging and lure casting in the lit-up zones.

 I often find that the big predatory fish will hang out in the dark and will only come into and strike at baitfish or lures at the last moment.